 My wheelchair has a very low seat, but my knees still weren’t able to go under the desk.
 This was a bit disappointing as I usually do my hair and make-up, eat and drink at the desk.

 However, there was a small round table in the room which was much higher and allowed better access for my wheelchair.
 I just had to swing my footplates out to the side to get as close as I could.
 I was able to work on my laptop and eat at this table.

-Our room featured a flatscreen TV with sky which was positioned on top of the large unit with tea/coffee making facilities underneath.
+Our room featured a flatscreen TV with SKY channels which was positioned on top of the large unit with tea/coffee-making facilities underneath.
 There was a little sign explaining that if help was required to use the kettle to phone reception and someone would be able to help.

 Wheelchair Accessible Bathroom

-Next up was the bathroom and one of the most important factors to consider when booking a hotel.
-If you can’t access the toilet or shower, then what’s the point.
 Luckily we didn’t have any problems with the accessible bathroom in our Crowne Plaza room.
-The bathroom was really lovely and I couldn’t help notice how sparkly clean it was.
+The bathroom was really lovely and I couldn’t help but notice how sparkly clean it was.

 The roll-in shower had all the features required for an accessible shower, including a wall-mounted shower seat, grab bars, shower unit and hand controls as well as an emergency cord all within reach.

 Like the bedroom, the bathroom also had a ceiling track hoist.
 The track ran from above the toilet to the side of the shower.
 I think it would be much more practical for the track to go into the shower rather than outside of it.